Is it time to review your managed network security solutions strategy?

 The range of applications used by employees in the daily course of business continues to expand.
 Unfortunately, the range of cyber-attacks seems to be keeping pace.
 The combination of these factors requires very frequent software patches and security upgrades.
 This activity consumes significant time and resources, very often more than a small or medium-sized company can reliably deliver.

-In response to this challenge, service providers are now offering Cloud-Based Dynamic Security as a Service (CBDSaaS).
+In response to this challenge, service providers are now offering custom Cloud computing Security as a Service.
 With CBDSaaS, companies are moving away from large piece-meal updates, and receive updates as soon as new versions and patches arrive.
 The dynamic nature of the service results in frequent small scope updates and patches.
 This reduces exposure time to emerging cyber threats.

 CBDSaaS typically includes services such as IPS updates (Intrusion Protection Service), website whitelisting/blacklisting, and other common security tasks.
 Another emerging aspect of CBDSaaS is multi-cloud security solutions.
 This allows for the unification of security policy across multiple public and private cloud platforms, improving your database security.